defination of Transformer

 In this way, while reducing the high voltage in the AC supply system or increasing the low voltage, its supply frequency and power should not change.
 The device required for this is a transformer.

-Why is a transformer called a stationary device?
+Why is a Transformer called a stationary device?

 No part in the transformer is rotating or making noise like a motor.
 That’s why a transformer is called a stationary device.

-On what principle does a transformer work?
+on what principle dose a transformer work?

 Transformer works according to the Self or Mutual Induction element of Electromagnetic Induction.